slingr-stack/slingr-docs/content/en/dev-reference/monitoring/dashboard.md

 weight: 147
 ---

-In the dashboard of the app monitor you can take a quick look at the status of your app.
-By default it will show what happened in the last hour, but you can change that to span a longer period of time.
+In the App Monitor's dashboard, you can quickly assess the status of your app.
+By default, it displays activity from the last hour, but you have the flexibility to adjust the time frame to cover a longer period.

-There you will see:
+Here, you'll find the following key metrics:

-- `API Calls`: this is the number of API calls.
-It is an important indicator to make sure nothing odd is going on.
-For example if you see that the number of API calls is dropped suddenly it probably means there is something wrong.
-The same if they spike.
+- **`API Calls`**: This metric reflects the number of API calls made, serving as an essential indicator to identify any anomalies.
+A sudden drop or spike in API calls may indicate issues that require attention.

-- `Response time`: this information will show what's the response time of the app to API calls.
-If this number grows and stays high persistently, you probably need to add more instances to your app to take it to an acceptable value.
+- **`Response Time`**: This metric provides insight into your app's response time to API calls.
+If this value consistently increases and remains high, it may signal the need to scale your app by adding more instances to maintain an acceptable response time.

-- `Jobs queue`: indicates how much time jobs have been waiting for execution.
-If this number goes up and it stays high, you might need to add more instances to your app.
+- **`Jobs Queue`**: This metric measures the time jobs have spent waiting for execution.
+An increasing and consistently high value here may suggest the need to scale your app by adding more instances to process jobs efficiently.

-- `Database`: here you can quickly see the total size used in your database.
-Useful in case you are close to the limit and you need to upgrade your database.
+- **`Database`**: This metric offers a quick overview of the total database storage utilized.
+It's particularly valuable if you're approaching your storage limit and considering an upgrade.

-- `Errors`: the number of error found in the logs in the specified period of time.
+- **`Errors`**: This metric indicates the number of errors detected in the logs during the specified time frame.

-- `Active users`: the number of active users in your app in the specified period of time.
+- **`Active Users`**: Here, you can find the count of active users within your app during the specified time period.

-- `Storage`: how many keys you have in your app storage.
+- **`Storage`**: This metric shows the number of keys stored in your app's storage.

-- `Integrations`: here you can see the status of each of your endpoints with the number of events and functions processed and discarded.
-If you don't see any activity in your endpoint, it probably means there is an issue there.
+- **`Integrations`**: In this section, you can assess the status of each of your legacy services, along with the number of events and functions processed and discarded.
+If you observe no activity in your legacy services, it may indicate underlying issues that require investigation.